Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

     pytest
 ```

-The `pytest` command fins all the tests in the `tests/` folder and then executes them.
+The `pytest` command finds all the tests in the `tests/` folder and then executes them.

 For this skill assessment, there is only one test in `tests/test_main.py`: